bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 hand side of the head, the second dimension (Y) points towards the Anterior aspect of the head, and the third dimension (Z) points towards the top of the head.
-The directions are following the *neurological convention*, so the subject's left side of the head is also on the left side of the image.
+The directions are considered to be from the subject's perspective.
+For example, in the `RAS` coordinate system, a point to the subject's left will have a negative `x` value.

 Besides coordinate systems, defined by their origin and direction of the axes, BIDS defines "spaces" as an artificial frame of reference, created to describe